twar59/ember-cli-simple-crud/README.md

 Ember Cli Version 0.0.25

-This project demonstrates a very simple crud, written using ember-cli.
+This project demonstrates a very simple, rails style, crud, written using ember-cli.

-VERY SIMPLE: no tests, no style, no backend (uses fixtures)
+VERY SIMPLE: no tests(other than default), basic bootstrap style, no backend (uses fixtures)

 ## Install and Run